usmanhameed2017/Node-JS/Lecture-04/Theory.md

-# Modules In Node JS
+# MODULES IN NODE JS

 • In Node.js, any file that consists of JavaScript code in a file ending with `.js` is a module.